Herbert-NING/Mein-Math/README.md

 # Mein-Math

+GONGING TO FOR INSTANCE:
+Go on the disvrete-math
+Finished the proof and the chapter "The axiom of choice"
+Set up for Galois Theory

 TODO LIST:
 Notes for SQL(un)
 Notes for Analysis(un)
 Notes for disvrete-math
 Notes for Naive Set Theory
 Notes for Galois Theory
+Add my personal Collections

+TO SIMPLIFY LIST:
+Notes for Git.
+Notes for Naive Set Thoery.

 FINISIED LIST:
 notes for git.

+ENDLICH LIST:
+KEINSE

 ---